Study of Some Chaotic Inflationary Models in f(R) Gravity: Concluding Remarks

 In fluid cosmology, we have calculated Hubble flow functions $(\epsilon_1,~\epsilon_2)$ which recover expressions of the spectral index and tensor-scalar ratio for the scalar field.
 We have also evaluated the value of $f(R)$ which corresponds to Starobinsky inflationary model for $n,~f_0,~m=1$.
 For $\mu\neq1$, we have taken $\mu=2$ and constructed observational parameters for $\nu$ and expressions found in fluid cosmology.
 We again recover these observational parameters as well as Hubble flow functions.
 We have investigated inflation with scalar field and developed expressions of kinetic and potential functions.
 In this case, the tensor-scalar ratio is incompatible to Planck constraints whereas $\mathcal{N}=59$ for all values of $n$ and $\nu$.
-It is worth mentioning here that all our results can be recovered in isotropic and homogeneous universe for $n,~m,~f_0=1$ \cite{16}.